jsenv/core/docs/assets_and_workers.md

 ```

 > **Note**
-> Here againJsenv transforms code if browser do not support import assertion or `document.adoptedStyleSheets`.
+> Code is transformed if browser do not support import assertion or `document.adoptedStyleSheets`.

 You can also use a dynamic import